Live Chat Now

 What Does a Medical Billing Specialist Do?

-• Insurance claims: Billers submit claims to patients’ insurance carriers using codes that are assigned to each of the medical or diagnostic procedures performed by the provider, typically electronically, and communicate with insurance companies as they track and monitor the status of payments.
+• Insurance claims: Billers submit claims to patients’ insurance carriers using codes that are assigned to each of the medical or diagnostic procedures performed by the provider, and communicate with insurance companies as they track and monitor the status of payments.

-• Invoicing: Medical billing specialists create invoices for any remaining balances over the amount covered by patients’ insurance plans and send them to the patients.
+• Invoicing: Medical billing specialists create patient invoices for any remaining balances over the amount covered by patients’ insurance plans and send them to the patients.

 • Investigating claims: When insurance claims are denied or a patient has not paid a bill from the provider, the billing specialist will investigate and take the appropriate action to resolve the situation.

-Becoming a Billing Specialist
+How to Become a Medical Billing Specialist

 The U.S. Bureau of Labor Statistics (BLS) notes that, while a high school diploma or equivalent plus some work experience may be enough to qualify for some positions, many require a postsecondary certificate, associate or bachelor’s degree.